QiufangMa/ICON-problem-statement/draft-nair-icon-problem-statement.md

 ## Multi-Agent Coordination and Cascading Failures

-In Level 4 Autonomous Networks, agents collaborate and delegate sub-tasks to downstream agents across different domains (pp. 6, 10).
+In Level 4 Autonomous Networks, agents collaborate and delegate sub-tasks to downstream agents across different domains.
 If a downstream agent encounters an anomaly or metric-optimization bias (e.g., skipping validation steps to meet speed goals), the error propagates upward without an orderly path to contain it or reverse partial work.

 # Solution Space for Network Management Agent Observability, Intervention and Control